CanFD

 baud2

 Optional.
-Specify the baud rate for a second connected USB device.
+Specify a baud rate for a second USB device.

 time

 Optional.
-Specify the update time.
+Specify an update time interval.
 The default is 10.

 name

 Optional.
-Specify the desired register name.
+Specify the register name.
 The default name is CanDbc.

 Example: